 That tool is empowering questions (which I also refer to as Transformational Power Questions or TPQs).
 You’re subconscious mind is like a curious child.
 It loves questions.
 It engages with questions.
 It acts on questions.

 So the first thing you can do to make an affirmation more empowering to your subconscious mind is turn it into a question like this:

 You can probably already feel how that has more engagement and power than a the original affirmation.
 Noah St. John calls this kind of statement an “afformation.”

 I definitely prefer an afformation to an affirmation, but I don’t think it’s enough.
 The majority of my clients say their subconscious mind still argues with this, even though it’s in question form.

 Why does this happen?
 One big reason is because the statement is using the unchanging “I am” and as physical beings, we are always expanding, progressing, becoming.
-There is no “am” because even as we say it we are in transition.
+There is no “am” because even as we say it, we are in transition.
 We are moving energy, constantly changing.
-And when we want to positively transform some aspect of our life it helps to remind ourselves of this.
+When we want to positively transform some aspect of our life, it helps to remind ourselves of this.
 Of course, we can change, we ARE change itself.
 Just as a tree is constantly growing, so are we.

-So, the next step to creating an Empowering Question is to form the question in a progressive way like this, “Why am getting healthier?”
+So, the next step to creating an TPQ is to form the question in a progressive way like this, “Why am I getting healthier?”

 Now, if even that is hard for your subconscious mind to accept, then you can add a softener like “gradually” and you get, “Why am I gradually getting healthier?”